-Corrected subject: Does work allow us to become aware of ourselves?
+Corrected question: Does Work allows us to become aware of ourselves?

-—Permit it: calls for a dialectical plan (I. II.
+—Permit it: calls for a dialectical outline (I. II.
 III)

-One must find the problem that is posed by the subject.
+One must find the problem that is posed by the question.
 Why is this question being asked?

-why are we asking this question?
-Is man, who acts on nature, aware of being himself?
+Why are we asking this question?
+Is this man, who acts on nature, aware of being himself?
 Or on the contrary, would not work tend to make him lose his self-consciousness?

 I. Work makes it possible to become aware of oneself

 —Hegel is the one who has best theorized the awareness of work.
 For Hegel, work is anthropogenic: it makes man

 man.
 Confronted with reality, man distinguishes the in-itself (that is to say the real) from the forme (what he thinks is the real).
 And better, by the action,

 that is to say work, the consciousness becomes aware of itself.
 The desire of transformation of the nature is manifested by the work.